EllaBrands/stanDev/JSON-for-model-data-and-parameters.md

 Model parameters are used to initialize the sampler and optimizer.

 The current data file format is a series of R dump statments which assign values to variables.
 To use JSON notation instead, instead of assignment statements, a data definition would be expressed as a name value pair consisting of the variable name and a value of the proper type.
+To make the data file a well formed JSON object, the data defitions are separated by commas and the entire set of definitions are enclosed by curly braces.

 ##  JSON